DimaCrafter/dc-api-core/docs/Plugins.md

 ## Requirements

-1. Package should be named as `dc-api-pluginName`.
+1. Package should be named as `dc-api-plugin-name`.
 2. `index.js` or other main script file must export method.
 3. It'll be great, if you write at least simple documentation.